 Please submit all your Research Output to the Department of Paediatrics and Child Health Research Administration office on a continuous basis.
-These publications are then captured on IRMA, which form part of the Annual Research Report.
+These publications are then captured on eRA, which form part of the Annual Research Report.

 Please note that it is imperative that a HARD COPY and not just the reference for all research output be submitted to this office, since only hard copies are considered by the Department of Higher Education and Training (DoHET) for publication count purposes.
-Furthermore, should you capture the output on IRMA yourself, a hard copy should nevertheless be submitted to this office for the same reason.
+Furthermore, should you capture the output on eRA yourself, a hard copy should nevertheless be submitted to this office for the same reason.

 Types of outputs which are counted for subsidy include certain peer-reviewed journal articles, books, chapters in books and peer-reviewed published conference proceedings.

 Accredited publications form the basis of University subsidy from DoHET as well as fund allocation to Faculties and eventually to the School.
 This is the one way the School gets some funding for research.

 Please also ensure that your affiliation to the Department of Paediatrics and Child Health, University of Cape Town appears on the actual article.
 (Those who are in the Department of Paediatrics and Child Health affiliated disciplines could indicate Department of Paediatrics and Child Health in their affiliation.)